pbrandt1/flight-dynamics-tutorials/Mars Stationary/README.md

 * Select Central Body > Mars
 * Select Primary Body > Mars
 * Select Gravity Model > Mars-50C
-* Set Degree = 10
+* Set Degree = 50
-* Set Order = 10
+* Set Order = 50
+* Select Solar Radiation Pressure
+* Under Point Masses click Select
+* Add Sun
+* Click OK

-The moons of Mars, Phobos and Deimos, pass close to the stationary orbit altitudes, so we will need to add them to the calculation.
+The moons of Mars, Phobos and Deimos have a small affect on satellites in Mars orbit, so may want to add them to the calculation.
 GMAT doesn't include them by default, but we can create them.
+You can skip this is you want since their effect is not very noticeable compared to the other perturbing forces acting on the spacecraft.

 In the resource tree, expand SolarSystem, right click on Mars, and choose Add > Moon.